ericposas/react-links-app/README.md

 # Links
 ## A simple app that allows you to avoid emailing yourself links

+### Logic Flow
+- Users use "Add Link" button to add their inputted link url
+- The "Add Link" action calls the POST API endpoint
+- Server side, we receive the POST request and add the new link into MongoDB collection "links" in database "test"
+- After async call to add a link finishes, we retrieve the updated list of links via the GET API endpoint
+- Redux fires the render update to React and we see the updated array of links inline
+- The same process repeats when we want to delete a link by pressing the "X", except that we call the DELETE endpoint, Mongo deletes a link insted.
+After the delete process finishes, we again call the GET endpoint to retrieve the updated list

 ###Features
 - MongoDB backend to store persistent link data across devices
   + save a link via phone, and easily access it on desktop or tablet